 At the heart of it, double-clicking can be a powerful way to say, “I’m interested in what you’re saying.
 You’re important to me.
 I want to learn more about you and all that pertains to you, because I am your #1 partner in life.”

-Shared Language– This is something that my husband and I have slowly adopted conversation by conversation.
+This is something that my husband and I have slowly adopted conversation by conversation.
 When caring curiosity drives conversation, you’ll find yourself learning things that you never thought you’d know, all so that you can have a deeper understanding of your spouse and all that affects their daily life.

-I have learned just enough about my husband’s business so that as he shares with me, I can more clearly grasp his professional goals, challenges and victories and encourage him in those things.
+I have learned just enough about my husband’s business so that as he shares with me, I can more clearly grasp his professional goals, challenges, and victories and encourage him in those things.
 He has done the same thing for me by learning about homeschooling or whatever I’m nerding out about at the time.
-Our conversations can go a lot farther and are a lot more satisfying because we’re willing to take interest in each other’s passions, hobbies and work.
+Our conversations can go a lot farther and are a lot more satisfying because we’re willing to take interest in each other’s passions, hobbies, and work.

-Go first.
 You’ve expressed interest in your husband, initiated some open-ended conversation and you’ve given him opportunity to share.
 What’s on your heart that you could share with him about you?
 If you start inviting him into the dreams of your heart, you give him permission and encouragement to do the same.
 Going first means taking risk.
 It’s gently modeling the exchange you would like to grow in your marriage.

 I’d love you to share in the comments below how practices like this work for you and your husband.
 As always, I’d be honored if you’d share this article with anyone you think it would encourage.

-This article originally appeared at HannahSavage.com.
+This article originally appeared at HannahSavage.com, published with permission.